“Gee, I wish this tent was harder to pitch!” – no one, ever.

 In terms of value, there was one clear winner that we reviewed.
 The Coleman Sundome may not be the best overall camping tent available, but for beginners looking to get started, it offers a reliable budget option.

 It’s a great tent, especially for starting out.
-Sundome was my first tent and it served me well.
-Upgraded now but always recommend the Sundome to people starting out.
+The sundome was my first tent and it served me well.
+Upgraded now but always recommend the sundome to people starting out.

 There is evidence of some cost-cutting efforts like the rain fly that only covers the top of the tent and the fiberglass poles but these are common issues found on lower priced tents.

 The TETON Quick Tent also offers incredible value for money in a different way.
 The 1-person tent is lightweight enough to be used for backpacking through the summer but can also be combined with the elite rain fly and the cot to make a winter camping shelter.

 The Vango Dart is also reasonably priced for the quality it offers.
 A durable 3-person tent that will keep you safe from the elements, the Dart hasn’t sacrificed high quality for speed with its pop-up set up.

 With a higher price tag, the Vango is more of an investment than the Sundome.
 But the features you get with the model are enough to justify the cost for us.